 The first is preventable with thorough seller due diligence before you go under contract.
 The second requires keeping your financial profile stable during the transaction period, meaning no new credit lines, no large deposits without documentation, and no changes in employment.

-The third is where working with a broker rather than a single lender matters most.
-If a lender retracles late, I have 2,600+ other lenders to go to.
+The third is where working with a broker rather than a single lender matters most, and it matters the same way regardless of state.
+If a lender retrades late, I have 2,600+ other lenders to go to.
 A borrower who went direct to a bank has no backup.

-Before I submit any commercial deal in Kern County, I package the file the way the underwriter wants to see it, not just the way the borrower wants to present it.
-That means normalizing the operating statements, anticipating the appraisal likely value, pulling comparable sales to validate the purchase price, and identifying any property or borrower issues that will surface in due diligence.
+Before I submit any commercial deal, in Kern County or any other state I'm placing financing in, I package the file the way the underwriter wants to see it, not just the way the borrower wants to present it.
+That means normalizing the operating statements, anticipating the likely appraised value, pulling comparable sales to validate the purchase price, and identifying any property or borrower issues that will surface in due diligence.
+See how this plays out in practice in these commercial case studies.

-The commercial real estate loans Bakersfield page covers every program type available in Kern County.
-If you are getting ready to submit a commercial deal and want to understand how it will underwrite before it hits a lender's desk, call me or submit the deal through the intake form.
+If you want to see how this process holds up against the alternative, why investors use a commercial mortgage broker breaks down what changes when you have one.
+And if you are getting ready to submit a commercial deal anywhere in the country and want to understand how it will underwrite before it hits a lender's desk, call me or submit the deal through the commercial intake form.
 The review is free and the conversation will tell you exactly what to expect.

 People Also Ask